 Refund Policy: Station L class sizes are balanced carefully to ensure an appropriate number of participants in each session.
 If you cancel your registration 5 or more days before class begins, you will receive a full refund.
 If you cancel 4 or fewer days before class begins, you will receive a full refund if we can replace you with someone from our wait list.
 If not, you will be given credit for a future class.
 After the first class meeting, no refunds or credits are available.

 Wait List: If the class you wish to take is full, you can sign up for the wait list here.

 If you have questions that are not answered here, please contact the Class Registrar.

-Instructors: include Peter Edwards, Todd Vogt, Alexia Ingerson, Claudia Loeber, Deirdre O’Brien, Charlotte Copp, Beckie Kruse, Ednah Louie and Nicole Langley.
+Instructors: include Peter Edwards, Claudia Loeber, Deirdre O’Brien, Charlotte Copp, Beckie Kruse, Ednah Louie and Nicole Langley.